 There were a lot of editorials in the past.
 The first local newspaper and magazines appeared in 1860: "The bee", "Botosani voice", "Watch - tower from Dorohoi".

-Nowadays the 4 local newspapers, a private TV cable station as well as 2 local radio stations support the cultural life.
+Nowadays the local newspaper, the two private TV cable station as well as the VIVA FM radio station support the cultural life.

 One can say there are many important fields of science, art and culture, which the sons of Botosani contribute to.